PhlegmaTREEc/.dotfiles/README.md

 # My dotfiles made for NixOS using flakes

+- WIP
+- Currently contains config for my desktop and my homelab
 - Modular config in progress

 ## Desktop

-- Hyprland is the centrepiece
+- Build around Hyprland
+  - Cosmic DE could be the future for me

 ### Installation